-Virtue Based Restorative Discipline
+Restorative Discipline

-Virtue Based Restorative Discipline is used at St. Ambrose School.
+Restorative Discipline is used at St. Ambrose School.
 The essence of Christian discipline is formation in virtue.
 According to the Catechism of the Catholic Church, "The goal of a virtuous life is to become like God."
 (CCC 1803)

-The purpose of VBRD is twofold:
+The purpose of virtue education is twofold: